 Despite medical therapy, approximately 50% of patients either do not respond to medications or experience unwanted side effects and require advanced therapies.
 Advanced therapies include both surgical and incision-less approaches:

-“Think of a pacemaker for the brain,” says Shervin Rahimpour, MD, an assistant professor of neurosurgery at University of Utah Health who specializes in the surgical treatment of movement disorders.
+“Think of a pacemaker for the brain,” says Shervin Rahimpour, MD, a neurosurgeon at University of Utah Health and an assistant professor in the neurosurgery department, who specializes in the surgical treatment of movement disorders.
 “Stimulation can then be ‘tuned’ to treat the tremor while minimizing side effects.
 Despite the safety and success of DBS, open surgery may not be a preferred or great option for some patients.”

 FUS is a two- to three-hour procedure that is done in the outpatient setting.
 Patients aged 22 years and older can get the procedure, according to the Food and Drug Administration (FDA).